 Hypersensitivity is a condition in which there is an exaggerated immune response to external stimuli.
-People with fibromyalgia are likely to have intense, unpleasant responses to things that affect our senses.
-Stimuli such as bright lights, loud noises, strong smells, rough textures and pressure on the body can cause sensory overload.
-People with fibromyalgia are often hypersensitive to certain foods and chemicals, too.
+People with fibromyalgia are often hypersensitive to things that affect our senses such as bright lights, loud noises, and strong smells.
+Certain foods and chemicals can also trigger unpleasant responses.

 Hypersensitivities people living with fibromyalgia report: